creativecreature/sturdyc/README.md

 	fetchFn := func(_ context.Context, cacheMisses []string) (map[string]string, error) {
 		log.Printf("Cache miss.
 Fetching ids: %s\n", strings.Join(cacheMisses, ", "))
-		// Batch functions should return a map where the key is the id of the record.
+		// Batch functions should return a map where the key is the id of the record. response := make(map[string]string, len(cacheMisses))
-		// If you have store missing records enabled, any ID that isn't present
-		// in this map is going to be stored as a cache miss. response := make(map[string]string, len(cacheMisses))
 		for _, id := range cacheMisses {
 			response[id] = "value"